-This article was originally published in the January 2014 issue of Traverse, Northern Michigan’s Magazine.
+Featured in the January 2014 issue of Traverse Magazine.
+Get your copy.

 The parking lot is the kind where you worry you might get a ding.
 But it’ll be in the hood of your sled, not your car door.
 There are about 70 snowmobiles in the lot when I arrive on a snowy eve last winter, and no apparent rhyme nor reason to the parking situation.
 Until you stop and look, and notice that the sleds are parked in packs, nose to tail, skis hugging the sled ahead of it.